springfall2008/batpred/docs/customisation.md

 **switch.calculate_tweak_plan** (_expert mode_) When True causes Predbat to optimise the next 8 charge/discharge windows
 in time order as a second pass and after every 5 minutes even when the full plan is not re-calculated.

-This can help to slightly improve the plan for tariffs like Agilebut can make it worse in some fixed rate tariffs which you want to discharge late.
+This can help to slightly improve the plan for tariffs like Agile but can make it worse in some fixed rate tariffs which you want to discharge late.

 ## Battery margins and metrics options